 With a base understanding of app development, the second phase of the programme focused on a project to enhance the customer experience for the Chilean operation of one of the largest retailers in the world.

-The challenge was no easy task; building a virtual assistant with the potential of serving 50,000 employees and collaborators using the latest in natural language processing technologies and cloud architecture…in only 8 weeks!
+The challenge was no easy task; building a virtual assistant with the potential to serve 50,000 employees and collaborators, using the latest in natural language processing technologies and cloud architecture… in only eight weeks!

-The result was a functional chatbot with the technology and team able to adapt the digital asset for any new demands remotely and securely, which has been valuable in light of the current world health crisis.
+The result was a functional chatbot, equipped with the technology and supported by a team able to adapt to new demands remotely and securely (highly valuable in light of the current world health crisis).

 Naturally, it was not without hurdles.
 In terms of ownership, whilst we helped set the foundation, our client needed a solution that could evolve to add more use cases once handed over.